rijalanita/rijalanita/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on...dynamic coding with Python!
+- 🔭 I’m currently working on...web-scraping in Python!
 - 🌱 I’m currently learning ...
 Deutsch sprechen!
 - 👯 I’m looking to collaborate on ... volunteer data projects for non-profits and charity organizations!
 - 🤔 I’m looking for help with ...connecting with more data scientists in the Berlin area!